Effective Parenting Techniques for Children with ADHD

 Understanding ADHD in Children and What Parents Need to Know

-If your child seems to move a step ahead of their impulses, forgets what you just asked, or struggles to finish schoolwork, you’re not alone — and there are proven ways to help them thrive.
+If your child acts before thinking, forgets what you asked, or struggles to finish schoolwork, you’re not alone.
+There are proven ways to help them thrive.

 What ADHD Looks Like: Common Symptoms and Variability